apache/causeway-site/content/core/publishing-service.md

 If no `baseUrl` is specified, then the default URL is `http://localhost:8080/restful/`.

+{{{note
+Because the `baseUrl` will be different in production vs development, you will probably want to configure Isis to pick up its configuration file from an external directory.
+See [here](configuration-files.html) for more details.
+}}}

 If - as described in the previous sections - you configure the default `PublishingService` with the `RestfulObjectsSpecEventSerializer`, then you should see JSON being written to your console.